nishthapaul/Atya-Nidan/README.md

     <img width="686" alt="Screenshot_2024-04-04_at_5 06 39_PM" src="https://github.com/nishthapaul/Atya-Nidan/assets/163638504/0791d38d-7007-4c80-9649-376072435587">

-### 3. Run the Application

-- **Run the Application:** Once the setup is complete, launching AtyaNidan is as simple as running a single command.
+- **Launch the App:** Once the setup is complete, launching AtyaNidan is as simple as running a single command.
 This command starts both the backend and frontend servers seamlessly, allowing you to interact with AtyaNidan without any hassle.
     ```bash
     npm start
     ```